bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 Hi I am Karthik, a Math and AI enthusiast.

-[Esse quam videri](https://en.wikipedia.org/wiki/Esse_quam_videri).
-"To be, rather than to seem".

-I am grateful to all the PEOPLE WHO HAVE SUBSTANTIALLY PURSUED TRUTH AND CONTRIBUTED TO MODERN HUMANITY.

 I am curious about the **NATURE AND PURPOSE OF THE WORLD**.